 Does your cat follow you to the bathroom?
 If so, you're definitely not alone.
 There are several theories as to why your cat might follow you for your more private moments.
 First, cats are naturally curious, so they're bound to follow you just about anywhere, but especially anywhere that seems private.
 Cats also learn really quickly that you're a captive audience when you're on the toilet and, well, they like having your full attention.

-More than that, though, you cat might be trying to feel safe.
-Veterinarian Dr. Kathryn Primm writes that cats may feel vulnerable without you.
+More than that, though, your cat might feel vulnerable without you.
 Cats are predators, but they are also prey, and they are aware of that.
 Since you are a source of safety and comfort, they might feel less safe when you're behind closed doors, and prefer to accompany you to the bathroom, where they may continue to take advantage of the safety you provide.

 7. Why does my cat hiss?